MAXOHNO/terminal/README.md

 instead of 'execute' you can use 'exec'
 instead of 'search' you can use 'google' or 'gg'
 instead of 'youtube' you can use 'yt'
 instead of 'faceitstats' you can use 'fs'
+instead of 'wikipedia' you can use 'wiki'